- Last updated on: 18 mins read

 Now, you have learned all about eBay MIP Product Feed.

-Soon, we will be updating this article and add the guide to product feed for eBay Seller Central.
-Then you will be able to use either of the eBay platforms to increase sales in your store.
+You can have a look at this guide to learn about eBay Seller Central.
+You can use either of the eBay platforms to increase sales in your store.
 Take care.